esrf-bliss/Lima/camera/simulator/doc/index.rst

  - :cpp:func:`setFilePattern()`: set the file pattern used to load the frames than may include globing pattern, i.e. ``input/test_*.edf``

-The :cpp:class:`FramePrefetcher<>` variants have an addition parameter:
+The :cpp:class:`template <typename FrameGetterImpl> FramePrefetcher` variants have an addition parameter:

  - :cpp:func:`setNbPrefetchedFrames()`: set the number of frames to prefetch in memory